 \begin{definition} The \emph{complexity} of a river $R$ is the list

 We order complexities lexicographically. \end{definition}

 \begin{definition} Suppose $C$ is a convex continent; thus all rivers in $\bdy C$ flow to the coast.
-Suppose that $f$ is a face of the upper boundary of $C$.
+Suppose that $f$ is a face of the upper landscape of $C$.
 Let $R$ be the maximal river with $f$ as its source.
 Let $f'$ be the last triangle of $R$ and let $e'$ be the mouth of $R$.
 See \reffig{River}(0) for one possible example.
 Let $t'$ be the tetrahedron above $f'$.
 Note that $e'$ is the lower edge of $t'$.

 We now landfill $t'$ onto $C$.
 By \reflem{NoNewSinks}, the union $C \cup t'$ is again a continent, with no new sinks in its lower boundary.
 We now appeal to \reflem{FiniteInFill}: after in-filling the top of $C \cup t'$ a finite number of times we obtain a convex continent $C'$.
-We say that $C'$ is the \emph{channelisation} of $(C, f)$.
+We say that $C'$ is a \emph{channelisation} of $(C, f)$.
 We make similar definitions for the lower landscape of $C$. \end{definition}

-Note that in general, a single channelisation process will not cover the face $f$.
+In general, a single channelisation process will not cover the face $f$.
 The heart of the proof of \refprop{VeerImpliesExhaust} is in showing that a finite number of channelisations suffices to cover $f$.

 \begin{proof}[Proof of \refprop{VeerImpliesExhaust}] We must build a continental exhaustion.
-We begin by choosing an enumeration $\{t_m\}_{m \in \NN}$ of the tetrahedra of $\cover{\calT}$.
+We begin by choosing an enumeration $(t_m)_{m \in \NN}$ of the tetrahedra of $\cover{\calV}$.
 Our first continent is $C_0 = t_0$; note that $C_0$ is convex.
 Now suppose that we have obtained a convex continent $C_n$.
 Let $t_{m(n)}$ be the smallest tetrahedron in our enumeration which is not contained in $C_n$ and which meets $C_n$ along a face $f$.
 It will suffice to find a convex continent $C_{n+1}$ containing $C_n$ and $t_{m(n)}$.
 (For suppose that $t'$ is any tetrahedron.
-Let $\{t_{p(k)}\}_{k = 0}^K$ be a sequence of tetrahedra so that $t_{p(0)} = t_0$, so that $t_{p(K)} = t'$, and the tetrahedra $t_{p(k)}$ and $t_{p(k+1)}$ share a face.
+Let $(t_{p(k)})_{k = 0}^K$ be a sequence of tetrahedra so that $t_{p(0)} = t_0$, so that $t_{p(K)} = t'$, and the tetrahedra $t_{p(k)}$ and $t_{p(k+1)}$ share a face.
 Induction proves that $t_{p(k)}$ belongs to $C_{p(k)}$.)